Jacobkyule/boss-machine/README.md

 ## Project Overview

-In this project, you will create an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
+This project is an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
 I created  routes to manage your 'minions', your brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to your busy schedule.

 ## How to Begin